1977-1978 b e

 In 1982, Stanley became founder members of the North West Counties First Division after £40,000 was spent on improving their pitch.
 Three years later, the club was promoted to the Northern Premier League (NPL) First Division, a move that required the club to install floodlights.
-The first crest appeared in 1986 and consisted of a Lancashire rose mounted on a white shield and the club's name embroidered above.
+The first crest appeared in 1986, a somewhat nondescript design with the club's name embroidered above.
 This was replaced in 1989 by the crest of the Borough of Accrington (which is what the original Accrington Stanley used) but with the initials ASFC replacing the town motto.
-After 2001, the club's name was embroidered above the crest.
+After 2001, the club's name was appeared above it.

 In 1991, Stanley were promoted to the NPL Premier Division following the resignation of South Liverpool.